 The Archbishop of Canterbury is viewed as the spiritual leader of the Anglican Community, but is not viewed as being the "pope" of the Anglican Communion.
 The Archbishop cannot reverse decisions made by a national church.

 The Archbishop of Canterbury is the head of the Church of England, which is the largest denomination in Britain.
-Four in ten in England consider themselves as members of the church.
+About 9.7 million people visit a Church of England cathedral each year.

 August 5, 2003 - The Episcopal Church USA, at its meeting for its General Convention in Minneapolis, votes to ordain openly gay Gene Robinson as bishop of New Hampshire.